fchagua/finHelp/README.md

 DTO: Data Tranfer Object, cleans up data when you return important data

-Created API endpoint to create a new stock from body
+Created API endpoint to create a new stock from body (POST API endpoint) Created API endpoint to update a current stock from body based on stock id (UPDATE API endpoint)

+Always try to create a new dto for the task at hand (POST, PUT) because it will help structure requests and modify code in the future